ChhayashreeDesai/active-directory-lab/README.md

-# Active Directory Security Lab (Student Project)
+# 🛡️ Active Directory Security Lab (Student Project)

-This project simulates a real-world enterprise Active Directory environment using a Windows Server VM.
-The goal is to understand domain structures, user management, GPO enforcement, and simulate common attack scenarios like Kerberoasting and privilege escalation — all in a safe lab setup.
+This project simulates a real-world enterprise **Active Directory (AD)** environment using a Windows Server virtual machine.
+The goal is to understand domain structures, user and group management, GPO enforcement, auditing, and simulation of common attack vectors like **Kerberoasting** and **ASREPRoasting** in a safe and isolated lab setup.

-> 🔐 Built entirely using PowerShell and hands-on configuration inside a virtual environment.
+> 🔐 Built entirely using PowerShell and manual configuration inside a virtual environment.

+---

-OU Structure to be implemented :
+## 🌐 OU Structure Implemented

 ```text
 forest.local